-This month we see the return of our popular creative challenge, ‘Art Journal January’.
-We are challenging you to create an illustrated page every single day throughout the month of January.
+This January we see the return of our popular art journal challenge, ‘Art Journal January’.
+We are challenging you to create an illustrated journal page every single day throughout the month of January.

 The idea is that each day, you create one illustrated page that best represents your day.

-You might like to start with a sketch of your breakfast, then perhaps a drawing of the keys you thought you’d lost.
+You might like to start with a drawing of your breakfast, then perhaps a painting of the keys you thought you’d lost.
 Maybe you can snatch a bit of time to sketch the things scattered over your desk at work… and finally a doodle of your feet warming up by the fire.

-And you can also add some text to your page too if you like.
+And you can also add some text to your journal page too if you like.

 - The only rule is to HAVE FUN!!!

-- Do NOT be intimidated by, or compare your pages to other people’s work!
-This is your journal and nobody elses.
+- Do NOT be intimidated by, or compare your art journal pages to other people’s work!
+This is your art journal and nobody elses.

-- You should work on the basic layout of one page every day throughout January.
+- You should work on the basic layout of one daily art journal page January.

 - If you choose to create your art journal in digital form, this is fine too!

-- If you choose to share your work on social media, don’t forget to tag us in your post (details shown below) and also use the hashtags #kickinthecreatives and #ArtJournalJanuary.
+- If you choose to share your art journaling on social media, don’t forget to tag us in your post (details shown below) and also use the hashtags #kickinthecreatives and #ArtJournalJanuary.
 We might even feature your work on our blog!

 As a reminder, please tag us on social media